Download History of the Community Foundation

 - The Community Foundation lost a true champion and benefactor when John M. Waltersdorf passed away at the age of 84.
 In total, Mr. Waltersdorf contributed over $6.5 million and helped establish over 20 funds at the Community Foundation.

-- The Waltersdorf-Henson Endowment Challenge Campaign ended, raising more than $10 million for endowment, which resulted in over $500,000 per year in new operating capital for the 16 participating nonprofit organizations.
+- The Waltersdorf-Henson Endowment Challenge Campaign ended, raising more than $10 million for endowment, which resulted in over $500,000 a year in future operating capital for the 16 participating nonprofit organizations.
 These annual grants will provide services, programs and scholarships to the nonprofits’ clients and members.

-The Community Foundation of Washington County MD now holds more than 250 funds with over $31 million in assets.
-It has distributed more than $13 million in grants and scholarships.
+The Community Foundation of Washington County MD now holds 350 funds and $45 million in assets.
+We have distributed more than $22 million in grants and scholarships.